 Your typical hackers – regardless of hat color – are highly intelligent, curious, individualistic people who appreciate novelty and abstract thinking.
 If you are a Myers Briggs (MBTI) enthusiast, think of hackers as INTJs or INTPs.

 Why should I earn a certificate to be a hacker?
 Don’t real hackers learn on their own?

-Some people say that all hacking experts are autodidacts and "true" hackers don't take training or bother with certifications.
+Some people say that all hacking experts are autodidacts and “true” hackers don’t take training or bother with certifications.
 It’s certainly true that any hacker will be self-taught to some degree.
 Cybersecurity is a fast-paced field with new material introduced all the time.
-To be successful, you must have a desire to learn and a capacity to teach yourself.
+To be successful, you must have a desire to learn and the capacity to teach yourself.

 However, earning a certificate such as a CEH (Certified Ethical Hacker), ECSA (EC-Council Certified Security Analyst), or PenTest+ can help jumpstart your career, add credibility to your resume, and result in a more lucrative position.
 Holding certification helps prove knowledge and competence.
-While many uncertified ethical hackers are highly skilled professionals, having certification can help document what they already know.
+While many uncertified ethical hackers are highly skilled professionals, having a certification can help document what they already know.